Winter/Spring 2025 Classes & Access

-We are thrilled to announce our Fall 2025 RisoLAB Continuing Education and Open Lab Access schedule!
+We are thrilled to announce our Winter/Spring 2026 RisoLAB Continuing Education classes are open for registration!
 Our classes are open to the public, and for most classes no prerequisite is required.
-Courses are anticipated to open for registration by mid August.
+Classes are now open for registration!
+Click the sign up link below each course description to go directly to SVA’s registration page.

-The RisoLAB opens for Open Lab Access and classes on Monday, September 22nd through December 17th.
+The RisoLAB opens for Open Lab Access and classes on Tuesday, January 20th through Monday, May 4th.
 Those who have previously completed a course at the RisoLAB are eligible to sign up for Open Lab Access.
+Open Lab Access dates and links will be posted towards the end of the 2025 Fall semester, and registration will open in early January, with exact dates and times posted here.

 Access all of our Visual Narrative and RisoLAB courses by following the link below: